 Cable locks for bikes have been around for ages, but some believe that they cannot provide definite protection against theft, as people have found easy ways to get rid of it.
 Due to this factor, Allen and Paige Young have created Vier bike lock which aims to take security to a new level.
+This will quickly become the best bike lock that you own.
 Vier consists of two cylindrical rods, which fits into a 14mm diameter shackles, which are made of vinyl-covered hardened steel.
 The two cylindrical rods fits into the shackles, and have to keys to unlock both sides.
+If you want to make sure you’re biking home safely, take a look at how the Alcoho-Lock keeps drunks off their bikes.

 Many users must be wondering the lock would be hefty to carry, but it’s not.
 The lock weighs only 3.25 lbs, and the company touts it can fit into a bag the size of a burrito so you could carry it around with ease.
 The bag measures 8″ long x 3.7″ wide x 1.7″ tall, and can fit under the saddle so that you can easily fit it under the saddle and go where ever you want to.